distribusion/retailer_api_documentation/source/includes/_bookings.md

 }
 ```

 Use this endpoint to conduct an order.
 Orders created in this way are not a booking per se, but a confirmation that your booking have been successfully taken in account by our platform.
-In order to retrieve the status of your booking, please call [orders#{:id}] (https://api-demo.distribusion.com/retailers/v4/docs/#orders-status).
+In order to retrieve the status of your booking, please call [orders/{:id}] (https://api-demo.distribusion.com/retailers/v4/docs/#orders-status).
 The endpoint currently supports one-way bookings only.
 It will also send out booking e-mails to customers.
 E-Mails are blocked on demo, so feel free to conduct tests bookings on our demo server (api-demo.distribusion.com).

 Note: we currently support EUR, USD, GBP and CHF currencies.